Bird Watching in Vancouver

 Many visitors to Vancouver, especially those from the US, are amazed at how casually you can spy a mighty bald eagle here, even right in the city.
 Head down to a park along a beach, look up to the tree tops and you could be rewarded with a glimpse of one of these majestic birds of prey, surveying the surrounding area.
 Stanley Park is home to at least two nests, with around 18 nests in the City of Vancouver and many more within the metropolitan area – some can be watched via these live cams.

 But those serious about eagle watching will want to head to Brackendale, north of Vancouver on the way to Whistler, for the Winter Eagle Festival and Count in January each year.
 Over 400 eagles were counted in Brackendale in 2016, feasting on chum salmon that had returned to the Squamish River over the winter.
 While the official count is not open to the public, visitors can watch the birds nesting and fishing from vantage points along the river.
-Even better, take a float along the river with an outfitter like Sunwolf or Canadian Outback Adventures to spot these birds from the water.
+Even better, take a float along the river with an outfitter like Canadian Outback Adventures to spot these birds from the water.
 Another eagle viewing opportunity not far from Vancouver is the Fraser Valley Bald Eagle Festival.
 It’s held in November each year, and is about a 90-minute drive east of the city.

 Boundary Bay Bird Watching